 The conviction prompted many young supporters to take to the streets of some neighborhoods in Dakar where they burned tires and threw stones at police, who responded with tear gas.
 One woman was injured, but most of the city remained calm.

-Wade's supporters say that the trial against him is part of a political vendetta being waged by President Macky Sall, who defeated Wade's father at the polls in 2012.
+Karim Wade's supporters say his trial is part of a political vendetta waged by President Macky Sall against his old rival and denounced the verdict as soon as it was read.

 "We will fight for his freedom, it is a notorious injustice," said Mamadou Fall, a young opposition activist in the court room.
 "The verdict is an insult to Senegalese democracy and human rights."

 On Saturday, Wade's Senegalese Democratic Party chose Karim Wade as their candidate for the next presidential elections despite the ongoing corruption trial.

 His legal team has boycotted the trial on the grounds the verdict was determined ahead of time, but after the trial they said they would appeal the decision to the Supreme Court.

 Karim Wade, who was first imprisoned in 2013 and has been on trial in a special corruption court since July 2014, was also not present at Monday's session, but his father attended and condemned the judge's decision.

 "Macky Sall has imprisoned Karim to prevent him from being a presidential candidate - this is cinema," he said, calling on his supporters to stand up and "continue the fight," without going into specifics.
 He promised a public statement on Friday.